 However, you also want to avoid making your sunroom dark and cavernous by hiding your view behind blackout drapes, which would defeat the purposeof the space entirely.
 Go for a semi-translucent alternative that will have more insulation than a thin sheer but remain in keeping with the room’s inherently natural feeling.

-French linen curtains are a good choice in this situation because they are a somewhat light fabric that will work to enhance a brighter space throughout the year.
+Being a somewhat light fabric that will work to enhance a brighter space throughout the year, French linen curtains are a good choice in this situation.
 A cream color will complement the browns and reds of fall and will appear warmer in the winter than a stark white.
 This color will also reflect the light from outside, making your room is as sunny as possible.

 You can even use this kind of drape over your summer sheers to insulate the room even further.
 This will not only work aesthetically, but also add a layer of warmth to the space and help reduce the necessity for home heating.